longitudinal-data-analysis-prac-2024/team-5-proj/README.md

 Four hundred children were recruited from the National Evaluation of Sure Start's study.
 Children were first seen at the age of 3, and followed up at the age of 8 to 10.

+**Measures**

-**Measures** The Inventory of Callous-Unemotional Traits (ICU) -- 24-item questionnaire designed to provide an assessment of callous unemotional traits.
+The Inventory of Callous-Unemotional Traits (ICU) -- 24-item questionnaire designed to provide an assessment of callous unemotional traits.
 This has three subscales: Callousness, Uncaring and Unemotional.
 The dataset used the Caregiver (Parent) report version of the questionnaire.

 The rating scale for items is on a 4-point Likert scale ranging from 0 (not at all true) to 3 (definitely true) -- includes certain reverse coded items.
-A list of the items can be seen in the X file.

 **Procedure**